 Both pieces had a great impact on the audience, that responded with minutes-long ovations in the Main Hall of the Amsterdam Concertgebouw.

-The concert of Sunday 9 April was broadcast live on Radio 4, you can listen to it here.
+The concert of Sunday 9 April was broadcast live on Radio 4.

 The Noord Nederlands Orkest presents the world première of La lucerna del mondo; Adagio by the Dutch composer Jacob ter Veldhuis, aka JacobTV.
 The concert forms part of the radio series AVROTROSVrijdagconcert, and will be broadcast live on Radio 4.
 On the programme, too are works by Roussel, Poulenc – Pianoconcerto with the soloist Louis Lortie – and Debussy.